What is human trafficking?

 Human trafficking in numbers

-- 50% of trafficking victims were trafficked into sexual exploitation and 38% for forced labour
+- 36% of trafficking victims were trafficked into sexual exploitation and 42% for forced labour

 How do people get trafficked?

-Debt can be used to as a way to entrap people.
-Debt bondage is a serious issue for many vulnerable people who are forced to take unimaginable risks to try to escape from poverty or persecution.
-They can be forced into accepting precarious job offers and making hazardous migration decisions, often borrowing money from their traffickers in advance.
 When they arrive in their destination country, they may find that the work does not exist, or conditions are completely different from those they had been promised.
-They become trapped, reliant on their traffickers and extremely vulnerable.
-Their documents are often taken away and they are forced to work until their debt is paid off.
+They become trapped, either because of fear of criminalisation and/or dependency on their traffickers.
+Their documents may be taken away, and they are forced to work until their debt is paid off and, in most cases, continuing well beyond it.

 What we do